Light Painting by Mark Gluck

 CREATIVE IMAGING THROUGH A UNIQUE APPROACH TO LIGHTING

 Questions and Answers About Light Painting

 Light painting is best suited to subjects that stay absolutely still, for at least an hour.
 So its not generally appropriate for living things.
-Virtually anything else that has 3 dimensions and can be accessed from the sides and above can be light painted - cars, houses, fire engines, aircraft all make great subjects.
+Virtually anything else that has 3 dimensions and can be accessed from the sides and above can be light painted - cars, houses, motorcycles, musical instruments, aircraft all make great subjects.

 Next the location may have to be scouted to determine the best viewpoint and time of day/night for the shoot.

 Last is the artistic combination of the images into the final artwork.

 A light painting shoot must capture every single edge and surface of the subject, usually several times, to have the raw materials needed to compose the final image.
 For a still life table-top or in studio subject this might be as little as an hour.
 For a car, boat or small airplane it may take several hours, while larger subjects such as large machinery, buildings and so on a shoot can take many hours with several crew to assist.

 How much does a light painting cost?